Requirements that are attached to all tobacco and e-cigarette licences and must be adhered to at all times by retailers

 There are laws regulating the sale and supply of tobacco and e-cigarette products.
 These laws require all retailers of these products to hold a current South Australian Retail Tobacco and E-Cigarette Merchant's Licence and comply with all conditions of that licence at all times.

 To sell or supply tobacco or e-cigarette products to people under 18 years of age (minors) is prohibited and carries an expiation fee of $1,200.
 A proprietor can be fined up to $20,000 for a first offence and up to $40,000 for a second and subsequent offence.
 Minors employed by licenced retail stores can legally sell tobacco and e-cigarette products, however this is not recommended as they may be less confident about asking to see identification or refusing a sale.

 If you suspect a retailer of selling tobacco or e-cigarette products to minors or any other breaches of the law, you can make a report to SA Health's Health Protection Operations.
-All calls are treated confidentially.

 Tobacco product is defined under the Tobacco and E-Cigarette Products Act 1997 as any of the following: